Purchasing, whole-of-government common use contracts and eTendering

 This section provides information on Whole-of-Government Common Use Contracts and the Government Information Technology Conditions (GITC).

 Buying for Government

-This section provides Government buyers (ie agencies) with information on Government purchasing policies and processes, step-by-step guidelines and tools.
+This section provides Government buyers (ie agencies) with information on Government purchasing policies and processes, best practice guidelines and template forms.